 Students join service organizations like the Bog Turtle Creek Farm, which brings naturally grown produce to the city of Reading.
-Other groups, like the InterVarsity Christian Fellowship, allow students to explore life’s enduring questions and experience other students’ faiths.
+Our Interfaith Ministry allows students to explore life’s enduring questions and experience other students’ faiths with special programming offered throughout the year.
 In addition, many Alvernia campus clubs coincide with academic majors, so students can attend conferences and network with professionals in their fields before graduation.

-You can’t pour from an empty cup.
 Alvernia students recharge and thrive in their spacious and clean accommodations on campus.
-With views of Mount Penn and the Reading Pagoda, Alvernia on-campus housing is designed to support students on their way to successful careers.
+With views of Mount Penn and the Reading Pagoda, Alvernia on-campus housingis designed to support students on their way to successful careers.

 Explore a diverse community

-Reading offers a mix of cultural and entertainment destinations, such as:
+Reading offers a mix of cultural and entertainment destinations, including:

 • GoggleWorks Center for the Arts